Best practices for special needs transportation

 When it comes to transportation to and from school, students with special needs require extra support and consideration.
 A consistent, positive experience on the way to school is important for every student — but it is especially vital for students with special needs who crave structure and regularity.

 Students with special needs may have different ways of communicating or may become easily stressed by incidents that won’t affect other students.
 Anecdotal evidence suggests it can take 45 minutes to help a child focus after an upsetting incident or a disruptive trip to school.
 When a student’s day starts off on the wrong foot, it can translate into a negative learning experience for the entire school day.

-In recognition of the growing number of students with special needs, in this article we outline six ways you can help students with special needs successfully navigate the ins and outs of school transportation.
-As bookends to the school day, positive trips to and from school can help to ensure that every student gets the absolute most out of their educational experience.
+In recognition of the growing number of students with special needs, we're outlining six key considerations to keep in mind that can help students with special needs successfully navigate the ins and outs of school transportation.

 Clear, effective communication plays an integral part in creating a positive school transportation experience for everyone involved — from students with disabilities or special needs to their parents or caregivers to schools or school districts.
 Providing relevant student information to drivers, including such things as music preferences and favorite subjects or topics, can help make the ride to school a comfortable and consistent experience.

-HopSkipDrive, for example, includes a section for Rider notes that enables HopSkipDrive CareDrivers to be made aware of special circumstances.
-Making sure everyone is on the same page when it comes to the routines and needs of each student can help to establish a sense of safety and familiarity for the student.
+HopSkipDrive's user-friendly platform includes a section for Rider Notes, where parents/caregivers and Ride Organizers can share details specific to the Rider.
+This information keeps HopSkipDrive CareDrivers in the loop by making them aware of any special circumstances or preferences.
+Making sure everyone is on the same page when it comes to the individual routines and needs helps to establish a sense of safety and familiarity for the Rider.